Embedding Stacked Polytopes on a Polynomial-Size Grid: Specifying the geometry of stacked polytopes

 For both cases we have assumed that $f_T$ is right of $f_X$.
 If $f_T$ would be left of $f_X$ instead, then the sign of $\llbracket S \rrbracket$ would change and furthermore, $\omega_X = c(f_T,f_S,X)= - c(f_S,f_T,X)$ by Lemma~\ref{lem:crease}.
 Both effects cancel, i.e., for case~1 we have

 and the same ``cancellation'' happens in case~2.

 We have shown that $P$ is locally convex and will extend this to global convexity.
+This follows in our setting by Theorem~2.3.20 from the book of De~Loera, Rambau and Santos~\cite{drs10}.
+For completeness we also give the detailed argument in this place.
 In particular, we show that for every facet $f_T\neq f_B$ all other vertices of $P$ lie below $h(T)$.
 We first generalize the observations that proved the local convexity.
 In the above estimations we can pick as $\er$ any vertex that lies in the halfspace of $\R^{k-1}$ that is bounded by the supporting hyperplane of $\pi(f_X)$ and that does not contain $\pi(T)$.
 It still holds that $z_T(\er)> z_S(\er)$.

 We are now ready to prove that $P$ is a convex polytope.
 Let $\p$ be a vertex of $P$ not in $T$ with $z$-coordinate $z_p$ and let $\pi(\p)=\er$.
 Consider a segment $\ell$ in $\R^{k-1}$ that connects $\er$ with a point on $\pi(T)$.
 We can assume that $\ell$ avoids the vertices of $\pi(P)$ in its interior, otherwise we perturb $\ell$ slightly.
 Let the supported hyperplanes of the facets visited when traversing $\ell$ be (in order) $h(T)=h(1),h(2),\ldots h(k)$.
 Due to the local convexity we have for $\er = \pi(\p)$ that $z_{h(k)}(\er)<z_{h(k-1)}(\er)$.
 Furthermore, due to the generalized observation in the previous paragraph we have for all $j\le k$ that $z_{h(j)}(\er)<z_{h(j-1)}(\er)$.
 This yields